 Main

 False alarms occur when participants report having perceived a stimulus that was, in fact, never presented.
-False alarms share this feature with hallucinations - vivid and transient experiences of objects, such as images or sounds, that occur in the absence of a cause in the external world - and have therefore developed into one of the most influential paradigms to study perceptual symptoms in psychosis1–3.
-Yet to serve as a proxy for hallucinations, false alarms need to satisfy at least two more criteria: First, false alarm should not only represent the erroneous report of a signal, but reflect perceptual experiences that are characterized by a specific content2.
-Second, false alarms should occur at a timescale compatible with the temporal dynamics of hallucinations, which often unfold on the order of seconds to minutes, in particular in early stages of psychotic illness4.
-In this work, we combine Hidden Markov Models5 (HMMs) with a classification image approach6 to show that false alarms are more likely to occur in an internal mode of perception, a minute-long state of the brain, during which the content of perception is strongly biased toward previous experiences.
+False alarms share this feature with hallucinations—vivid and transient experiences of objects, such as images or sounds, that occur in the absence of a cause in the external world—and have therefore developed into one of the most influential paradigms to study perceptual symptoms in psychosis1–3.
+Yet, to serve as a proxy for hallucinations, false alarms need to satisfy at least two more criteria: First, false alarms should not only represent the erroneous report of a signal, but reflect perceptual experiences that are characterized by specific content2.
+Second, false alarms should occur at a timescale compatible with the temporal dynamics of hallucinations, which often unfold on the order of seconds to minutes, particularly in early stages of psychotic illness4.
+In this work, we validate both criteria by combining Hidden Markov Models5 (HMMs) with a classification image approach6 to show that false alarms are more likely to occur in an internal mode of perception, a minute-long state of the brain, during which the content of perception is strongly biased toward previous experiences.

 According to Bayes theorem, false alarms (Psignal∨noise) become likely when people expect to see a signal (Psignal, prior), and when the features of a noisy input are compatible with the expected signal (Pnoise∨signal, likelihood).
 In natural environments, where the recent past is a predictor of the near future, previous stimuli may induce expectations about what is likely to be perceived next, and generate predictive templates that distort the perception of compatible noise into the experience of a signal (Psignal∨noise=Psignal×Pnoise∨signal).

-To test the contribution of prior and likelihood to false alarms, we analyzed data from 22 participants to judge whether close-to vertical gratings (targets) were present (alarms) or absent (rejections) in white noise images.
+To test the contribution of prior and likelihood to false alarms, we analyzed data from 22 participants who judged whether close-to vertical gratings (targets) were present (alarms) or absent (rejections) in white noise images.
 The alarm rate depended on three factors: the contrast of the target at the current trial (4.38 ± 0.07, z = 60.76, p = 0), the contrast of the target at the preceding trial (0.11 ± 0.03, z = 4.33, p = 1.5×10−5), and the relative power of the current noise image at close-to-vertical orientations (0.1 ± 0.01, z = 8.97, p = 2.9×10−19).

 This confirms that false alarms are driven by predictive templates, i.e, they were more likely to occur when previous stimuli induced a strong signal expectation (Ps, prior), and when the sensory noise at the current trial matched the features of the expected signal (Pnoise∨signal, likelihood).
 To visualize these predictive templates, we subtracted the noise power at rejection trials from the noise power at alarm trials.
 The resulting classification images6 revealed a noise power peak at close-to-vertical-orientations (Figure X, 0.1 ± 0.02, T(1.37×104) = 7.24, p = 4.84×10−13) that matched the average orientation of the target gratings.
 These findings confirm criterion 1: at the time of false alarms, observers have perceptual experiences of a specific content - in this case, gratings with a close-to-vertical orientation.
 The hallucinated content is determined by predictive templates that are induced by preceding experiences.